jksingh/mcd/README.md

 to get different entries for the same customers.

-After deduplication save the customer to the new data store keeping the original legacy customer ids for exhaustive information of customer across all entries.
+After deduplication save the customer to the new data store keeping the original legacy customer ids for exhaustive information of customers across all entries.

-Uses Spring batch Jobs each to
+Uses Spring batch Jobs one each to
 1. generate dummy data of 5 million records
 2. add all records to Elasticsearch
 3. deduplicate the customer records and push to new data store.